chunksnbits/tooling/docs/adr/0008-use-linter-for-css.md

-# Use stylelint for CSS / SCSS
+# Use linter for CSS / SCSS

 * Date: 2019-03-16